-I am associate professor in linguistics and work as researcher and teacher.
-My main research interests are historical linguistics, grammar/syntax, language contact, and linguistic fieldwork, in particular on small, undescribed languages.
-I have specialized in the production of lexica and handbooks, among others I have produced a dictionary of Tocharian, for which I received a prize from Institut de France in 2008, and a dicitonary and grammar of Scandoromani, for which I received a prize from The Royal Academy of Gustavus Adolphus in 2009.
-I am currently PI of two projects, LUNDIC (MAW), in which we build a geodatabase with lexical and typological data from three macro-areas, and CeDICT (VR), where we construct an e-dicitonary of Tocharian.
+I am Associate Professor in linguistics.
+My main research interests are comparative and evolutionary linguistics, grammar, lexicology, and language documentation, in particular on undescribed languages.
+I have specialized in the production of lexica and handbooks, among others of Tocharian, for which I received a prize from Institut de France in 2008, and Scandoromani, for which I received a prize from The Royal Academy of Gustavus Adolphus in 2009.
+I am research leader of a team, which builds a geodatabase with lexical and typological data from Eurasia and South America.
+The data is used for systematic and empirical studies on language diversity by phylogenetic and phylogeographic models.
 I have made several research visits at other universities, e.g., as Humboldt fellow at University of Kiel and at SCAS in Uppsala.
-I am also interested in teaching and development of teaching material, as well as research administration
+I have a long-term collaboration with UMR 7528 at EPHE/Sorbonne in Paris.
+I am also interested in teaching and development of teaching material.

 Other tasks and qualifications

 - Prize, Fondation Collette Caillat de l’Institut de France, for the book "A Dictionary and Thesaurus of Tocharian A, vol 1.", 2008

 - Prize, The Royal Gustavus Adolphus Academy, Uppsala, for the book "Ordbok over svensk romani.
 Resandefolkets språk och sånger", 2009